 ESRs are expected to follow a smooth ramp when moving from current Base Point to the next over a 5-min SCED interval.
 The ERCOT LFC system provides each ESR (both the ESR-GR and ESR-CLR) with an Updated Desired Base Point (UDBP) in the telemetry data set.
 The UDBP is a calculated MW value representing the expected MW output of a ESR ramping between successive SCED Base Points.
 The QSE is expected to control each of its ESRs to follow the UDBP and PFR expectation.
 Additionally, if the ESR is carrying Regulation AS Resource Responsibility, it must follow the QSE-assigned Regulation deployment in addition to the UDBP and EPFR.
 Note that if delta frequency is greater than 50 mHz and a resource is noted as ramping a direction that hurts frequency, ERCOT’s LFC may pause/freeze the UDBP at its current value until frequency recovers.

-When carrying Ancillary Service Responsibility in Real Time, ESRs should follow the following guidelines when transitioning AS Responsibility from the discharge side to the charge side:
+When providing Ancillary Service Responsibility telemetry in Real Time, ESRs must start by providing all up-AS Responsibilities (i.e. Regulation Up, Responsive Reserve Service (RRS), ERCOT Contingency Reserve Service (ECRS), Non-Spinning Reserve Service (Non-Spin)) first on the Generation Resource that represents the injection portion of the ESR (i.e. ESR-GR) up to the ESR’s HSL and any remaining up-AS Responsibility on the ESR can then be provided on the Controllable Load Resource (CLR) that represents charging of the ESR (ESR-CLR).
+Similarly, when providing Regulation Down, the ESR must start by providing the Regulation Down Responsibility on the ESR-CLR up to the ESR’s MPC and any remaining Regulation Down Responsibility can then be carried on the ESR-GR.
+Additionally, when providing Regulation Responsibility, the ESR-GR and/or ESR-CLR that is telemetering the Regulation Responsibility must telemeter a valid Regulation Resource Status (ONREG, ONRGL, and ONFFRRRS) irrespective of Participation Factor.
+If the ESR-GR and/or ESR-CLR is not telemetering Regulation Responsibility but is providing a non-zero Participation Factor, then it must also be in a valid Regulation Resource Status.
+Transition of AS Responsibility across an ESR is possible but should be limited and must always meet the limitations of HSL and MPC.
+Please refer to the EIP External Interface Specification document which covers alarms and messages which are generated for different telemetry scenarios which can lead to unintended dispatch by SCED due to telemetry violations in RLC.
+Under this telemetry setup, QSEs are expected to dynamically change the Reg-Up Participation Factor and the Reg-Down Participation Factor as Reg-Up and Reg-Down are deployed to show how the ESR is providing AS energy on a percentage basis from each side.
+The examples below demonstrate these concepts.